 - Calculus II (MATH1101, MATH1103, or MATH1105) and

 - Two semesters of Physics with labs (PHYS2200/2050 and PHYS2201/2051), or

 - Two semesters of Chemistry (CHEM1109–1110 with labs CHEM1111–1112 or CHEM1117–1118 with labs CHEM1119–1120), or

 - Three semesters of Biology (BIOL2000, BIOL2010, and lab BIOL2040)

 AP credits cannot substitute for the Physics, Chemistry or Biology corequisite (E) above.
-Students planning to go on to graduate programs in science are encouraged to take at least four semesters of introductory Physics, Chemistry, and/or Biology.
+Students planning to go on to graduate programs in natural science are encouraged to take at least four semesters of introductory Physics, Chemistry, and/or Biology.

 Information for First-Year Environmental Geoscience Majors